Roger I, Count of Sicily1

 M, #114098, b.
 21 November 1886, d.
 1 May 1968

-Hon.
-Sir Harold George Nicolson was educated at Wellington College, Berkshire, England.1 He was with the Diplomatic Service between 1909 and 1930.1 He was invested as a Companion, Order of St. Michael and St. George (C.M.G.) in 1920.1 He wrote the book Sweet Waters, published 1921.1 He wrote the book Paul Verlaine, published 1921.1 He wrote the book Tennyson, published 1923.1 He wrote the book Byron, The Last Journey, published 1924.1 He wrote the book Swinburne, published 1926.1 He wrote the book Some People, published 1927.1 He wrote the book Development of English Biography, published 1928.1 He wrote the book Lord Carnock, published 1930.1 He graduated from Balliol College, Oxford University, Oxford, Oxfordshire, England, in 1930 with a Master of Arts (M.A.).1 In 1931 he unsuccessfully contested Combined Universities in the Genral Election for the New Party (Sir Oswald Mosley's party).1 He wrote the book People and Things, published 1931.1 He wrote the book Public Faces, published 1932.1 He wrote the book Peacemaking, 1919, published 1933.1 He wrote the book Curzon: The Last Phase, published 1934.1 He wrote the book Dwight Morrow, published 1935.1 He held the office of Member of Parliament (M.P.)
-(National Labour) for Leicester West between 1935 and 1945.1 He wrote the book Small Talk, published 1937.1 He wrote the book Helen's Tower, published 1937.1 He wrote the book Marginal Comment, published 1939.1 He wrote the book Diplomacy, published 1939.1 He held the office of Parliamentary Secretary for the Minister of Information between 1940 and 1941.1 He was Governor of the B.B.C. between 1941 and 1946.1 He was decorated with the Legion of Honour.1 He wrote the book The Congress of Vienna, published 1946.1 He wrote the book Benjamin Constant, published 1949.1 He wrote the book King George V: His Life and Reign, published 1952.1 He was invested as a Knight Commander, Royal Victorian Order (K.C.V.O.) in 1953.1 He was Honorary Fellow in 1953 at Balliol College, Oxford University, Oxford, Oxfordshire, England.1 He wrote the book Journey to Java, published 1957.1 He wrote the book Sainte Beuve, published 1957.1 He wrote the book The Age of Reason, published 1959.1 He wrote the book Monarchy, published 1962.1
+He was educated at Wellington College, Berkshire, EnglandG.1 He was with the Diplomatic Service between 1909 and 1930.1 He was appointed Companion, Order of St. Michael and St. George (C.M.G.) in 1920.1 He wrote the book Sweet Waters, published 1921.1 He wrote the book Paul Verlaine, published 1921.1 He wrote the book Tennyson, published 1923.1 He wrote the book Byron, The Last Journey, published 1924.1 He wrote the book Swinburne, published 1926.1 He wrote the book Some People, published 1927.1 He wrote the book Development of English Biography, published 1928.1 He wrote the book Lord Carnock, published 1930.1 He graduated from Balliol College, Oxford University, Oxford, Oxfordshire, EnglandG, in 1930 with a Master of Arts (M.A.)1 In 1931 he unsuccessfully contested Combined Universities in the Genral Election for the New Party (Sir Oswald Mosley's party.)1 He wrote the book People and Things, published 1931.1 He wrote the book Public Faces, published 1932.1 He wrote the book Peacemaking, 1919, published 1933.1 He wrote the book Curzon: The Last Phase, published 1934.1 He wrote the book Dwight Morrow, published 1935.1 He held the office of Member of Parliament (M.P.)
+(National Labour) for Leicester West between 1935 and 1945.1 He wrote the book Small Talk, published 1937.1 He wrote the book Helen's Tower, published 1937.1 He wrote the book Marginal Comment, published 1939.1 He wrote the book Diplomacy, published 1939.1 He held the office of Parliamentary Secretary for the Minister of Information between 1940 and 1941.1 He was Governor of the B.B.C. between 1941 and 1946.1 He was awarded the Chevalier, Ordre national de la Légion d'honneur.1 He wrote the book The Congress of Vienna, published 1946.1 He wrote the book Benjamin Constant, published 1949.1 He wrote the book King George V: His Life and Reign, published 1952.1 He was Honorary Fellow in 1953 at Balliol College, Oxford University, Oxford, Oxfordshire, EnglandG.1 He was appointed Knight Commander, Royal Victorian Order (K.C.V.O.) in 1953.1 He wrote the book Journey to Java, published 1957.1 He wrote the book Sainte Beuve, published 1957.1 He wrote the book The Age of Reason, published 1959.1 He wrote the book Monarchy, published 1962.1

 Children of Hon.
 Sir Harold George Nicolson and Hon.
 Victoria Mary Sackville-West